4th Question

 Not this, but

-Read David Eagleman’s Incognito The Secret Lives of the Brain, wherein he has much exciting neuroscience .
+David Eagleman, in Incognito: The Secret Lives of the Brain, explains:

 “The first thing we learn from studying our own circuitry is a simple lesson: most of what we do and think and feel is not under our conscious control.
 The vast jungles of neurons operate their own programs.
 The conscious you—the I that flickers to life when you wake up in the morning—is the smallest bit of what’s transpiring in your brain.
 Although we are dependent on the functioning of the brain for our inner lives, it runs its own show.
 Most of its operations are above the security clearance of the conscious mind.
 The I simply has no right of entry.